 Section 5: Minutes

-The Board of Directors shall appoint a committee to approve the Annual Meeting minutes.
+The Board of Directors shall appoint a committee to correct and approve the Annual Meeting minutes.
 The committee to approve the minutes shall consist of two board members and one member at large.
 The committee shall be appointed in advance of the annual meeting and complete their work no later than 45 days after the annual meeting.

 All approved meeting minutes shall be (a) submitted to all Representatives of ACAPT as well as the Association and (b) posted to the ACAPT website within 45 days of the date of the meeting.